webbhuset/elm-json-decode/README.md

 * Easier to see how the record is connected to the JSON object.
 Especially when there are many fields.
 Sometimes the JSON fields have different names than your Elm record.
 * Easier to add fields down the line.
 * If all fields of the record has the same type you won't get any compiler error with the `map` approach if you mess up the order.
 Since named binding is used here it makes it much easier to get things right.
 * Sometimes fields needs futher validation / processing.
-This be done in a clear way with continuation.
+See below examples.

 ## More Examples

 ### Combine fields

+In this example the JSON object contains both `firstname` and `lastname`, but the Elm record only has `name`.

 ```elm